 Choosing a Domain Name

 Your domain name is critical to your business.
 The domain name is what displays in the address bar at the top of the screen.
 In case of this page, the domain name is kindredwebconsulting.com.
-Your domain name is one of the first impressions a new site visitor is going have of you and your business.
+Your domain name is one of the first impressions a new site visitor is going have of you and your business and the design of your website is also important but there are companies that offer these services and can do the work for you, and you can get them from sites as https://www.whitesp-ce.com/.
 I suggest to all of our customers that they register their company name to start the branding process for their site, and to help let customers know they are at the correct site.
 There is also a lot to be said about registering several domains to make sure people can get to your site.
 If there is an abbreviation for your company name you may want to register that domain name as well as any common misspellings.
 You want to make it as easy as possible for people to find your site just using the domain name.
 You can register as many as you feel like you need and most registrars have simple how to instructions for forwarding the extra domains to the primary domain of your choice.

 Finding a Registrar